SherineAwad/Neurog2/README.md

 ## Doublet Detection using `DoubletDetection`

+A doublet is an artifact where two cells are captured and sequenced together, but incorrectly treated as one.
 Unlike `Scrublet`, which can operate effectively on clustered or preprocessed `AnnData` objects, the `DoubletDetection` tool is more sensitive to data structure and expects the **original, unclustered** `AnnData` object.
 Running it on a processed or subsetted object may yield suboptimal or misleading results.

 In the workflow, we applied `DoubletDetection` to the original data (`adata`) to ensure it captures the full transcriptomic diversity and avoids artifacts introduced during clustering.